jkelowitt/t-builder/README.md

   * EQ point finder (either mathematically or with 2nd deriv.)
   * Group Boxes for data entry
   * Close all windows on main gui's close
+  * Move the save plot and save csv functions to the variable gui.

+ISSUES:
+  * The plotting function will only allow you to plot once.
+  * Having two windows open at once causes issues.

 Gui built using [Guietta](https://github.com/alfiopuglisi/guietta) by [alfiopuglisi](https://github.com/alfiopuglisi).